kyverno/kyverno/charts/kyverno/README.md

 Direct upgrades from v2 of the Helm chart to v3 are not supported due to the number of breaking changes and manual intervention is required.
 Review and select an option after carefully reading below.
 Because either method requires down time, an upgrade should only be performed during a maintenance window.
 Regardless of the chosen option, please read all release notes very carefully to understand the full extent of changes brought by Kyverno 1.10.
 Release notes can be found at https://github.com/kyverno/kyverno/releases.

-**IMPORTANT NOTE**: If you currently use [clone-type](https://kyverno.io/docs/writing-policies/generate/#clone-source) generate rules with synchronization enabled, please do not upgrade to 1.10.0 as there is a bug which may prevent synchronization from occurring on all downstream (generated) resources when the source is updated.
-Please wait for a future patch where this should be resolved.
-See [issue 7170](https://github.com/kyverno/kyverno/issues/7170) for further details.
+**IMPORTANT NOTE**: If you currently use [clone-type](https://kyverno.io/docs/writing-policies/generate/#clone-source) generate rules with synchronization enabled, the first supported version of 1.10 to which you may upgrade/migrate is 1.10.1.
+Do not attempt to upgrade or migrate from earlier versions to 1.10.0.

 ### Option 1 - Uninstallation and Reinstallation